varigence/docs/bimlflex/adf-deployment/landing-area.md

 The easiest way to achieve this is by duplicating the Staging Area **Connection**, naming it appropriately and updating the *Integration Stage* to `Landing Area`.

 > [!NOTE]
+> In this configuration, the Landing Area is a *conceptual separation* via naming practice only.
 > Ensure that the *Catalog* and *Connection String* are identical between the Staging Area and Landing Area.

 ### Enable and Populate Linked Services

-Azure Data Factory requires the use of Linked Services which are configured separately on each connection once enabled.
+Azure Data Factory requires the use of Linked Services and are configured separately on each connection once enabled.
 For each **Connection** that will be used by the ADF process the *Cloud* field is required to be set to `true` to expose the configuration fo the **Linked Service**.
-The video uses a pre-created Azure Key Vault to manage the complete connection string through use of a Secret.

 > [!NOTE]
 > Ensure that the *Catalog* and *Connection String* are identical between the Staging Area and Landing Area.

+The video uses a pre-created Azure Key Vault to manage the complete connection string through use of a Secret.
 With familiarly of Azure Key Vaults and the deployment environment, the Linked Services can be configured to suit individual sensitive information management practices.

 > [!TIP]